-To get a medical marijuana card, you must obtain a Medical Marijuana Program Certification from a licensed physician that is registered with the state of Maine to treat patients with medical cannabis.
-The physician must be registered with the Maine State Department of Health’s Medical Marijuana Program.
-To qualify for medical marijuana in Maine you must be at least 18 years of age, live in the state of Maine, have a valid ID, and have some type of proof of residency for the state.
+You must receive a Medical Marijuana Program Certification from a certified physician registered with the state of Maine to treat patients with medical cannabis to acquire a medical marijuana card.
+The doctor must be registered with the Medical Marijuana Program of the Maine State Department of Health.
+In order to qualify for medical marijuana in Maine, you must be at least 18 years old, live in the state of Maine, have a valid ID, and have some kind of state evidence of residency.
 You can find more information on the program here.

 Becoming a Caregiver in Maine

-Qualifying patients may designate one person, hospice provider or nursing facility to assist the patient with the medical use of marijuana.
-Caregivers must register with the state and receive an ID card before they can possess or cultivate marijuana.
-Under certain circumstances, a patient may also designate a second primary caregiver.
+Qualifying patients may appoint a individual, hospice provider, or nursing facility to help the patient with marijuana medical use.
+Before they can possess or grow marijuana, caregivers must register with the state and receive an ID card.
+A patient may also appoint a second main caregiver under certain conditions.

-A caregiver must be at least 21 years old and may not have been convicted of a drug offense.
-MMMP registry identification cards expire annually and must be renewed by both the qualifying patient and designated caregiver.
+A caregiver must be at least 21 years old and a drug offense may not have been prosecuted.
+Identification cards for the MMMP registry expire each year and must be renewed by both the qualifying patient and the appointed caregiver.

-Each primary caregiver must have a designation form signed by the qualifying patient in order to submit an application for a registry identification card.
+To apply for a registry identification card, each primary caregiver must have a designation form signed by the qualifying patient.

-A qualifying patient or adult over the age of 21 may possess up to 2.5 ounces of prepared marijuana, 2.5 ounces of cannabis concentrate, and 2.5 ounces of cannabis-infused edibles products.
+A qualifying patient or adult over 21 years of age may have up to 2,5 ounces of prepared marijuana, 2,5 ounces of cannabis concentrate, and 2,5 ounces of cannabis-infused edibles.

-Maine became one of four states on November 8, 2016, to pass legislation allowing adults to possess, consume, and cultivate marijuana for personal use.
-The Marijuana Legalization Act, or Ballot Question 1, permits adults ages 21 and older, who are not participating in the state’s medical marijuana program, to legally grow, possess and use specified quantities of cannabis.
+On November 8, 2016, Maine became one of four countries to pass legislation enabling adults to own, eat and grow marijuana for private use.
+The Marijuana Legalization Act, or Ballot Question 1, allows the legal growth, possession and use of designated amounts of cannabis by adolescents aged 21 and older who are not participating in the state’s medical marijuana program.

-Adults 21 years of age or older are legally allowed to cultivate marijuana plants as long as each plant is grown at that person’s home residence out of the view of the public.
-The grower must also take precaution to prevent access from anyone under 21 years of age.
+Adults aged 21 or older are legally permitted to grow marijuana crops as long as each plant is cultivated at the home residence of that person from the public’s point of perspective.
+The grower also needs to be cautious in preventing access from anyone under the age of 21.